February brought us athletic magic while

 'The Manson Women and Me' by Nikki Meredith (March 27; Citadel Press)

-In The Manson Women and Me: Monsters, Morality, and Murder, Nikki Meredith delves into how seemingly "regular" girls grew up to commit horrifying crimes.
+The Manson Women and Me: Monsters, Morality, and Murder, Nikki Meredith delves into how seemingly "regular" girls grew up to commit horrifying crimes.
 She tells the stories of two particular women, both of whom she got to know while visiting them as they served time in prison.
+Click here to buy.